KuligKamil/mongodb-project-workshop/README.md

 Any of the listed types: `{ field: { $type: [ BSON type1 , BSON type2, ...
 BSON typeN ] } }`

-*Let's create some queries in MongoDb Altas.*
+*Let's create some queries in MongoDB Altas.*

 **Exercise 10** - Search for user with id.